-The Packers former Pro Bowl Guard T.J.
-Lang, has announced his retirement from the sport of football.
+The Green Bay Packers former Pro Bowl Guard, T.J.
+Lang, announced his retirement from the NFL in a Twitter post on Friday.

 — TJ Lang (@TJLang70) March 29, 2019

-In the Twitter post, Lang thanked the Packers for “taking a chance on a 21 year-old kid,” after they drafted him in 2009 out of Eastern Michigan.
+In the post, Lang thanked the Packers for “taking a chance on a 21-year-old kid,” after they drafted him in 2009 out of Eastern Michigan University.

-Lang may have retired from playing, but in his post he said he would still like to try and stay close to the game in some capacity.
+Lang retires from playing, but says he would like to stay close to the game in some capacity.